 Airport transfers are included if you purchase the ‘with flights’ package.
 If you purchased your own flights, airport transfers can be arranged on request.

 Extra nights in Ho Chi Minh before, or in Phnom Penh after your tour are available on request.

 Overnight: Departure Transport: Walk, Meals: B,

 The nitty-gritty, the things you need to know, the answers to your burning questions.

 Just a few of the many highlights

-Vibrant street-life & markets of Saigon & Phnom Penh; landscapes & culture of the Mekong Delta, the fabulous jungle-clad ruins of Angkor plus of course masses of friendly locals & lashings of wonderful Southeast Asian food!
+Vibrant street-life and markets of Saigon & Phnom Penh; landscapes and culture of the Mekong Delta, fabulous jungle-clad ruins of Angkor plus of course masses of friendly locals & lashings of wonderful Southeast Asian food!

 - Explore the picturesque Mekong Delta region: a labyrinth of waterways, islands & traditional villages